-KUKA fabrics need to be treated with care ;) Here are some tips to follow in order to enjoy their quality and uniqueness for as long as possible.
+KUKA fabrics need to be treated with care ;) Here are some tips to follow in order to enjoy their quality and uniqueness for as long as possible:

-NANSUK, SATEEN, PERKALE
+NANSUK, SATIN, PERKALE

-- machine wash up to 40 C/ 104 F
+- wash in temperatures below 40 C/ 104 F

-- gentle cycle
+- use a gentle machine cycle

 - spinning: max 400 rpm